-- Published a 'G4S Supply Chain Social Principles' guidance and due-diligence toolkit, to help G4S procurement teams provide clarity to suppliers on the social standards expected of them. - Delivered modern slavery training and guidance to G4S procurement teams and in-scope suppliers in partnership with EcoVadis. - Issued communications to colleagues, raising awareness of modern slavery and our responsibility, both in the community and in our supply chain.
+- A 'G4S Supply Chain Social Principles' guidance and due-diligence toolkit, to help G4S procurement teams provide clarity to suppliers on the social standards expected of them. - Modern slavery training and guidance available to G4S procurement teams and in-scope suppliers in partnership with EcoVadis.